Board of Directors

 Katie has had a career in accounting for 20 years with over 15 years’ of nonprofit accounting experience.
 She has experience serving nonprofit organizations in several capacities.
 She has served as an auditor, CFO, and consultant with many organizations.
 As a nonprofit leader she collaborates with management & boards to prepare financial information that is useful in making strategic business decisions.

 *Board Development, Events committee

 Elise all functions of the Indiana Restaurant and Lodging Association, Indiana Association of Beverage Retailers, Indiana Affordable Housing Council, and other firm clients as well as all association and government affairs clients.
 She previously served as the Deputy Chief of Staff and Communications Director for the Indiana Senate Democratic Caucus for eight years.
 Elise facilitated the caucus’ Hispanic Affairs program and continues to be heavily involved within the state’s Hispanic and Latino community.

 ICADV works for the prevention and elimination of domestic violence – until the violence ends.

-ICADV pursues a vision where all people engage in healthy relationships characterized by the mutual sharing of resources, responsibilities and affection; where youth are nurtured with those expectations; and where all people are supported within a society committed to equality in relationships and equity in opportunity as fundamental human rights.
+ICADV envisions a world where all people engage in healthy relationships characterized by the mutual sharing of resources, responsibilities and affection; where youth are nurtured with those expectations; and where all people are supported within a society committed to equality in relationships and equity in opportunity as fundamental human rights.

-ICADV believes that violence is endemic to our society.
-We believe patriarchal values and attitudes support and perpetuate violence and we seek to confront the roots of that violence within ourselves and within larger economic, social, and political systems.
+ICADV believes violence is preventable.
+We recognize that disparities in power and privilege perpetuate violence; we seek to confront the roots of violence within ourselves and within larger economic, social, and political systems.

-- We are committed to the ideas and practices of a supportive, non-competitive atmosphere within ICADV, which fosters open communications, respect, and cooperation among all members of the coalition.
+- We are committed to the ideas and practices of a person-first, authentically mission-driven atmosphere within ICADV, which fosters respectful collaboration and innovation.